JjyKsi/ha-heating-optimizer/README.md

 # Heating Optimizer

 Custom Home Assistant integration intended to orchestrate more efficient heating strategies.
-The actual optimisation logic is still to be implemented – this repository contains the boilerplate required to iterate quickly with HACS and the Home Assistant config-entry framework.
+The first iteration focuses on modelling quarter-hour electricity prices and simulating heating plans for a domestic hot-water tank without actuating any relays yet.

 ## Features
-- Minimal config-entry based integration scaffold with translations and logging.
+- Config-entry based setup with per-device metadata stored in Home Assistant.
+- Price ingestion from [porssisahko.net v2](https://api.porssisahko.net/) via a cached coordinator.
+- Heuristic water-tank planner that respects comfort/min/max temperatures and price thresholds.
+- Diagnostic sensor exposing the upcoming heating plan (actions, prices, predicted temperatures).
 - Ready for HACS distribution (`hacs.json`, versioned manifest, README rendering).
-- Test harness based on `pytest-homeassistant-custom-component` to validate the config flow.
+- Test harness based on `pytest-homeassistant-custom-component` to validate the config flow and planner logic.

 ## Installation
 1. Zip the repository contents or publish it to GitHub.